Louth, County Louth: People

 The population of the village doubled from 373 inhabitants as of the 1991 census to 735 people as of the 2016 census.

 The village was home to former Fianna Fáil Teachta Dála (TD) Eddie Filgate.
 Filgate was first elected to the 21st Dáil at the 1977 general election in the Louth constituency.
 He died in 2017, aged 101, at which time he was living next to the site of his childhood home on the outskirts of the village, in the Priorstate townland.

+Denis Faul (1932–2006), Roman Catholic priest and civil rights campaigner, was born in Louth.